cafalchio/rates_kkr/README.md

     * I also did not add logs in the api, I would add them in production

-In total I spend a bit more than 6h counting the time I spent reading docs while coding, writing this doc and experimenting in ipython, but I am happy with the result (besides the db). :)
+In total I spend a bit more than 6h counting the time I spent reading docs while coding, writing this doc and experimenting in ipython, but I am happy with the result (besides the db). :) + 10min to fix the date and readme.

 #### Install